God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 Jesus lived in a semi-arid region where soils are rocky, rain is scarce, and vegetation is sparse—a problematic place for birds, flowers, and grass to flourish.

-Today we live in the fallen world where abundance is elusive, but suffering is commonplace—a hard place for us to flourish.
+Today we live in a fallen world where abundance is elusive, but suffering is commonplace—a hard place for us to flourish.

 Jesus contended that if God provided for the birds, flowers, and grass to abound in their physically harsh environment, he would certainly provide for us, the pinnacle of his creation, to abound in our spiritually harsh environment.